Woodlands double deaths: 'Your sister is dead,' accused told brother-in-law

 When Teo opened the gate, Mr Choong shouted at him again.
 "Where is my sister?
 Tell me!" he said.

-"He came straight very close to my face, told me 'your sister is dead' and he dashed off."
+"He came straight, very close to my face, (and) told me 'your sister is dead' and he dashed off."

 Teo ran towards the lift lobby, but Mr Choong managed to grab him, and police officers pinned them down.